Back at the turn of the century locals

 We also stumbled on the Hat Creek Observatory, a SETI

 installation.
-This nonprofit research organization is constantly Searching for Extraterrestrial
+This nonprofit research organization is co

 Intelligence.
 SETI uses radio telescopes to continuously scan the skies in